 On top of all this, the Mountain West appeared primed to steal away a major BCS berth if the Big 12 fell apart – and now that opportunity may have faded away as well.

 The rumors of a Pac-10 super conference also were pointing to FOX teaming up to form a network for the new and improved group of schools, but now that deal doesn’t seem to be anywhere near as lucrative as it could have been – and instead of stealing away some revenue and figures from ESPN, little has changed as the situation stands now.

 For those that don’t buy into this, think outside the box.
-It may be two years without a bowl game, but adding in the loss of scholarships – and it is possible USC could be years from being elite again.
+It may be two years without a bowl game.
+Add in the loss of scholarships and it’s possible USC could be years from being elite again.

 LOSER: Big 12 Conference